 Step inside to view the gorgeous interior.
 The cathedral holds the remains of Juan Ponce de León, the famous Spanish explorer.
 You will see lovely works of art and stained glass windows.
 Many works of art are sadly reported lost to looting by attackers in colonial times.

-#5 Admire the decorations at Calle de la Fortaleza
+6. Admire the decorations at Calle de la Fortaleza

 Calle de la Fortaleza is a street in Old San Juan that runs up to the Governor’s mansion.
 It is a lively street most of the day and into the evening.
-During the two days we were in the city, there were some performances on the street, with lots of music and dancing.

 The street is known for its decorations.
 When we were planning our visit, I saw photos of colorful umbrellas hanging above the street, and I was hoping to get some photos of my own.
-When we were in town, however, a gigantic flag of Puerto Rico was stretched above the street.

 We walked the street, under the canopy of the flag, to the gates of La Fortaleza, where we saw a lovely Nativity display for Christmas.
-Visit early in the day to enjoy the historic feel of the street without crowds, and later in the day to enjoy all the goings-on.

-#6 Visit Casa Blanca, the home of Juan Ponce de Leon
+7. Visit Casa Blanca, the home of Juan Ponce de Leon

-If you visit one museum in San Juan, make it Casa Blanca, built for the explorer Juan Ponce de Leon.
+If you visit one museum in Old San Juan, make it Casa Blanca, built for the explorer Juan Ponce de Leon.
 Touring the historic house and its lovely garden is one of my most favorite memories from our visit to Old San Juan.

 Casa Blanca is actually a fortification, built in the 16th century.
 Although it was built as the residence for Ponce de Leon, he died before he could move in.
 His family did live here.